s-damian/ansible-web-server-debian/README.md

-# Ansible : Web Server with Nginx or Apache
+# Ansible - Web Server with Nginx or Apache

-## Web Server with Linux - Nginx or Apache - MariaDB - PHP
+## Ansible Role : LEMP or LAMP server on Debian

 This ansible script allows you to automate the configuration of a **LEMP web server** or a **LAMP web server** on **Debian 11** server.

-This **ansible roles** will you install this:
+This **ansible playbook** will you install this:

 * Nginx or Apache
 * MariaDB (supported versions: 10.5, 10.6, 10.7)